Eating Disorders Treatment Program

 • Emotional overeating

-• Taking laxatives or diet pills or excessive exercising to prevent weight gain
+• Taking laxatives. diet pills, misusing GLP-1s or excessive exercising to prevent weight gain

 • Avoiding eating in public and social situations that involve food